 (Check out a great blog post about Divine Mercy by Isabella from Bearing Good Fruit!)

 Divine Mercy reminds us that it’s never too late to return to the Lord with open arms.
 When circumstances seem hopeless for a soul, praying the Divine Mercy Chaplet can make an eternity of difference.
 Especially at the time of death, praying this chaplet for someone will envelop their soul in the blood and water that flowed from Jesus’ side.
-The wrath of God will subside and his mercy will shine on that soul.
+The wrath of God will subside and His mercy will shine on that soul.

 I learned at SLS 20 that our actions can have eternal consequences.
 I’ll always remember learning that our own choices, whether big or small, could mean Heaven or Hell for a soul.
 Understanding the promises and the power of the Divine Mercy Chaplet inspires me to pray it for the conversion of the world.
-We might not witness the difference that it makes for our family, friends, enemies, and strangers in this life, but when we got to Heaven, we’ll know in an instant who got there because of our intercession.
+We might not witness the difference that it makes for our family, friends, enemies, and strangers in this life, but when we go to Heaven, we’ll know in an instant who got there because of our intercession.
 Knowing these truths, I urge you to pray the Divine Mercy Chaplet with expectant faith, trusting that waves of mercy will engulf the world for the salvation of souls.

-Jesus yearns to grant us his mercy.
+Jesus yearns to grant us His mercy.
 Will you ask for it on a soul’s behalf?

-If you like this post, give it a share!
-Click the links below to check out Radiant with Joy’s social media accounts!
+Click the links below to visit Radiant with Joy’s social media and Etsy Shop!